foxnewsnetwork/tracago/README.md

 2. registration should allow user to input company name
 3. introduce a page before new escrows that ask the user to select what sort of contract
 4. introduce new shipping deal contract
-5. payment instructions page's check should reflect the given company's name
 6. Provide a way to change step type (from payment step to vanilla, for instance)
 8. Change payment step to pay-in step and pay-out step
 9. provide a way for users to request to have their left-over money back